IP Guidance

 Under Japanese examination practice, a finding of such teaching or motivation, or other auxiliary factors that would have prompted the skilled person to combine a reference with the main reference to achieve the claimed invention, forms the foundation of the examination procedure.

-The Enablement Requirement (Article 36(4)(i)) in more detail
+Enablement Requirement (Article 36(4)(i))

 The specification must substantively describe the invention.
 Therefore, simply reciting the claimed invention in the specifications or describing mere desired outcomes does not satisfy the enablement requirement (Article 36(4)(i)).
 It is recommended to describe sufficient embodiments to support the claims.
 If the claims go beyond the embodiments, an enablement objection will be issued.

-The Support Requirement (Article 36(6)(i)) in more detail
+Support Requirement (Article 36(6)(i))

 In Japan, a patent is granted for the disclosed invention.
 The scope of the patent cannot go beyond the scope of what could have been predicted from the embodiments in the disclosure (Article 36(6)(i)).

-The Clarity Requirement (Article 36(6)(ii)) in more detail
+Clarity Requirement (Article 36(6)(ii))

 If the technical relationship between the claim elements is not clearly defined, a clarity objection will be issued.
 This type of clarity objection is often accompanied by a prior art rejection.